Keep up to date with our diocese.

 Discipleship means growth.
 We provide opportunities for spiritual growth at every stage of life.

 Supporting our priests and parishes so that they can focus on their mission.

 Equipping local leaders with the tools for mission.

 Meet our bishop, Bishop Patrick McKinney, the tenth bishop of Nottingham.

 The role of the Vicar General is defined in Canon Law as to assist the Bishop in the governance of the whole diocese.
-In Nottingham diocese there are two Vicars General, Canon Eddy and Canon Joe, who each have diocesan-wide responsibility for some aspects (such as Canon Joe for Safeguarding and Canon Eddy for interfaith matters), and who sometimes take the lead on matters in specific parts of the diocese (Canon Eddy in Leicestershire, Lincolnshire and Rutland, Canon Joe in Derbyshire and Nottinghamshire).
+In Nottingham diocese there are two Vicars General, Canon Eddy and Canon John, who each have diocesan-wide responsibility for some aspects (such as Canon Eddy on interfaith matters), and who sometimes take the lead on matters in specific parts of the diocese (Canon Eddy in Leicestershire, Lincolnshire and Rutland, Canon John in Derbyshire and Nottinghamshire).
 Together with the Episcopal Vicars and the Chancellor they form the Bishop’s Council; they are also members of the Council of Priests, and liaise regularly with the Deans and clergy in their lead-counties in the diocese.

 We are a diverse Catholic community, united by a common faith in a loving God.

 Discover the story of our diocese.